-All indoor process tanks are connected to tank vent carbon adsorbers.
-The Raw Water Tank and the Clarifier both vent to a carbon drum.
-The Filter Feed Tank and the Sludge Holding Tank vent to the Clarifier.
-The Clarifier has a second vent, which discharges to a pair of carbon drums in parallel.
-The Filter Feed Tank and the Sludge Holding Tank are also tied to an accumulator.
+There are 13 vapor phase adsorption canisters currently in use at the Site.
+The LCLTF has four canisters.
+These canisters contain activated carbon and are attached inline to the indoor process vessels.
+The Raw Water Tank and the Clarifier both vent to a canister.
+The Clarifier has a second vent, which discharges to a pair of canisters in parallel.
+The Filter Feed Tank and the Sludge Holding Tank vent to a canister in an accumulator.

+The other nine canisters are utilized as part of the Barrier Drain Collection System and the Secondary Containment Systems.
+The adsorbers are located at PC-3 (2), PC-2 (2), PC-1 (2), PC-3A (1), DCF (1), and the Floor/Decon Pad Manhole.

 The carbon is replaced as necessary based on volatile organic monitoring (see Section 6.1.2).
 Spent vapor carbon is drummed in preparation for off-Site disposal.